Home Connections - choosing your home

 Bidding using banding and effective date

-When you bid for properties, your level of priority will be determined by your Housing Needs Band (A, B, C, D or E) and the date you joined the Register - your effective date.
+When you bid for properties, your level of priority will be determined by your Housing Needs Band (A, B or C) and the date you joined the Register - your effective date.

 A list of properties available to you will be shown online when you log in to the Home Connections (external link) website.